vllm-project/vllm/examples/guided_decoding.md

 ## Guided JSON <a id='guided-json'></a>

-Outlines can make any open source model return a JSON object that follows a structure that is specified by the user.
+Outlines can make any open-source model return a JSON object that follows a structure that is specified by the user.
 This is useful whenever we want the output of the model to be processed by code downstream: code does not understand natural language but rather the structured language it has been programmed to understand.

 Source: [Outlines Reference](https://outlines-dev.github.io/outlines/reference/json/)

 JSON Schemas: [JSON Schema](https://json-schema.org/learn/getting-started-step-by-step)

 To start, we need to specify the JSON schema.
 This may be done with the `pydantic` package and the `BaseModel`.
-Here, we are able to simply define the variables in the JSON as well as their types. `pydantic` converts this class into the schema that the LLM may use.
+Here, we are able to define the variables in the JSON as well as their types. `pydantic` converts this class into the schema that the LLM may use.

 ```python